Gary Chandler, Public Health & Public Policy

 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 Unfortunately, Prusiner’s science is being ignored and we all are facing a public health disaster because of the negligence and reckless disregard for public health.

 Unfortunately, many brain diseases are a symptom of exposure to pathogens and toxins found in sewage, including deadly prions.
 The U.S. alone dumps more than 700 million tons of sewage sludge (biosolids) on farms, ranches, parks, golf courses and even playgrounds every year.
 Unfortunately, these neurological disorders escalated as the highly toxic sewage sludge on open land proceeded to contaminate air, food and water.
 The evidence points to prion exposure and the rising sources of heavy metals in our food, water and air.
-The reckless dumping of tons of sewage sludge is a pathway for toxins and infectious waste to reach your entire family.
+The reckless dumping of tons of sewage sludge is a pathway for neurotoxins and infectious waste to reach your entire family.

 Palmer Taylor, associate vice chancellor for Health Sciences at UC San Diego and dean of the Skaggs School of Pharmacy and Pharmaceutical Sciences, and colleagues report in the September 2010 issue of the Journal of Biological Chemistry that misfolding of a protein called neuroligin-3, due to gene mutations, results in trafficking deficiencies that may lead to abnormal communications between neurons.